-d.
-Certificate Field: subject:localityName (OID: 2.5.4.7)

-Required if the subject:organizationName field is present and the subject:stateOrProvinceName field is absent.
+- d.
+Certificate Field: subject:localityName (OID: 2.5.4.7) Required if the subject:organizationName field is present and the subject:stateOrProvinceName field is absent.
 Optional if the subject:organizationName and subject:stateOrProvinceName fields are present.
+Prohibited if the subject:organizationName field is absent.
 Contents: If present, the subject:localityName field MUST contain the Subject's locality information as verified under Section 3.2.2.1.
-If the subject:countryName field specifies the ISO 3166-1 user-assigned code of XX in accordance with Section 7.1.2.4.2.5, the localityName field MAY contain the Subject's locality and/or state or province information as verified under Section 3.2.2.1.

-e.
-Certificate Field: subject:stateOrProvinceName (OID: 2.5.4.8)

-Required if the subject:organizationName field is present and subject:localityName field is absent.
+If the subject:countryName field specifies the ISO 3166-1 user-assigned code of XX in accordance with Section 7.1.4.2.2(g), the localityName field MAY contain the Subject's locality and/or state or province information as verified under Section 3.2.2.1. - Certificate Field: subject:stateOrProvinceName (OID: 2.5.4.8) Required if the subject:organizationName field is present and subject:localityName field is absent.

 Optional if subject:organizationName and subject:localityName fields are present.
+Prohibited if the subject:organizationName field is absent.

 Contents: If present, the subject:stateOrProvinceName field MUST contain the Subject's state or province information as verified under Section 3.2.2.1.
-If the subject:countryName field specifies the ISO 3166-1 user-assigned code of XX in accordance with Section 7.1.4.2.5, the subject:stateOrProvinceName field MAY contain the full name of the Subject's country information as verified under Section 3.2.2.1.
+If the subject:countryName field specifies the ISO 3166-1 user-assigned code of XX in accordance with Section 7.1.4.2.2(g), the subject:stateOrProvinceName field MAY contain the full name of the Subject's country information as verified under Section 3.2.2.1.

-f.
-Certificate Field: subject:postalCode (OID: 2.5.4.17)

-Optional if the subject:organizationName field is present.

-Contents: If present, the subject:postalCode field MUST contain the Subject's zip or postal information as verified under Section 3.2.2.1.

-g.
-Certificate Field: subject:countryName (OID: 2.5.4.6) )

-Required if the subject:organizationName field is present.
+- f.
+Certificate Field: subject:postalCode (OID: 2.5.4.17) Optional if the subject:organizationName field is present.
+Prohibited if the subject:organizationName field is absent.
+Contents: If present, the subject:postalCode field MUST contain the Subject's zip or postal information as verified under Section 3.2.2.1. - g.
+Certificate Field: subject:countryName (OID: 2.5.4.6) ) Required if the subject:organizationName field is present.
 Optional if the subject:organizationName field is absent.
 Contents: If the subject:organizationName field is present, the subject:countryName MUST contain the two-letter ISO 3166-1 country code associated with the location of the Subject verified under Section 3.2.2.1.
 If the subject:organizationName field is absent, the subject:countryName field MAY contain the two-letter ISO 3166-1 country code associated with the Subject as verified in accordance with Section 3.2.2.3.
-If a Country is not represented by an official ISO 3166-1 country code, the CA MAY specify the ISO 3166-1 user-assigned code of XX indicating that an official ISO 3166-1 alpha-2 code has not been assigned.
+If a Country is not represented by an official ISO 3166-1 country code, the CA MAY specify the ISO 3166-1 user-assigned code of XX indicating that an official ISO 3166-1 alpha-2 code has not been assigned. - h.

-h.
 Certificate Field: subject:organizationalUnitName Optional.